 Development of Interventions for Youth Violence

-The OBSSR and NIH advance intervention research to improve human health.
+The OBSSR and the NIH advance intervention research to improve human health.
 The OBSSR issues a FOA Funding Opportunity Announcement soliciting behavioral intervention research focused on youth violence prevention.

 Interventions to Improve Adherence to Pharmacological Treatment Regimens

-A focus of the OBSSR and NIH is to support intervention research to improve human health.
+A focus of the OBSSR and the NIH is to support intervention research to improve human health.
 With this view in mind, the OBSSR issues a FOA Funding Opportunity Announcement soliciting behavioral intervention research focused on ways to improve adherence to long-term medicine regimens.

 Dr. Peter Kaufmann Appointed Acting Director of the OBSSR (2000)

 Peter Kaufmann becomes Acting Director of the OBSSR after a decade as the Chief of NHLBI National Heart, Lung and Blood Institute ’s Behavioral Medicine Branch.
-Dr. Kaufmann encourages OBSSR staff to use their diverse subject backgrounds and abilities, enabling the team to concentrate on and strengthen aspects of behavioral and social sciences research at NIH.
+Dr. Kaufmann encourages OBSSR staff to use their diverse subject backgrounds and abilities, enabling the team to concentrate on and strengthen aspects of behavioral and social sciences research at the NIH.

 Social and Cultural Dimensions of Health